Nel-tech/Nel-tech/README.md

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [favournelson82@gmail.com](mailto:favournelson82@gmail.com)
-* 🤝  I'm open to collaborating on Others on interesting projects 🛠️️
+* 🤝  I am an enthusiastic individual open to collaborative opportunities on exciting projects.
+I thrive on teamwork and am eager to join forces with others to work on innovative ventures 🛠️️

 ### Skills